HL7/davinci-deqm/source/pages/datax.md

 **Collect Data (STU3 and R4):**

-Using either the `GET` or `POST` Syntax, the operation can be invoked by the Consumer :
+Using either the `GET` or `POST` Syntax, the operation can be invoked by the Consumer:

 `GET|[base]/Measure/[measure-id]/$collect-data&[parameters]`